LaunchCode-Education-Archived/skills-front-end/studios/README.md

 ### FlickList 0

+Grab the starter-code and register for a key for the API we'll be using.

 [Work on FlickList 0](./flicklist/0/)

 ### FlickList 1

+Carve out the main functionality: a browseable list of real movies that can be added to the user's watchlist in a separate section below.

 [Work on FlickList 1](./flicklist/1/)

 ### FlickList 2

+Add some rudimentary CSS, and add a "search by title" feature.

 [Work on FlickList 2](./flicklist/2/)

 ### FlickList 3

+Incorporate Bootstrap to quickly make things responsive and nicer-looking.

 [Work on FlickList 3](./flicklist/3/)

 ### FlickList 4

+Improve the search feature to query for movies by topic rather than title.

 [Work on FlickList 4](./flicklist/4/)

 ### FlickList 5

+Create a Bootstrap grid layout.

 [Work on FlickList 5](./flicklist/5/)